atomone-hub/genesis/README.md

 the parameter ENABLE_SENDTX except for chosen addresses (e.g. for faucets).

-The Genesis Distribution is largely an opinionated fork of the cosmoshub4 $ATOM (judged by alignment based on voting activity, to slash those who don't align, or those who aren't interested in using our chain).
+The Genesis Distribution is largely an opinionated fork of the cosmoshub4 $ATOM (judged by Alignment based on voting activity, to slash those who don't align, or those who aren't interested in using our chain).

 The Interchain Foundation will be excluded from this distribution, so as to